frederic-perez/AmE-dictionary/data/dictionary.md

 __brown shirt__ _n_ Soldiers in Hitler’s storm trooper army, SA during the Nazi regime.
 They were called this because of the colored shirts they wore.
 To call someone a brown shirt is to call them a Nazi soldier, usually hinting that they oppose human rights or freedom.
 This is a very serious insult, and in forums is used to Flame someone.
 __Brownie__ _n_ A member of a Guiding organization for girls aged seven years old to ten years old.
 Brownies were first organized by Lord Baden-Powell in 1914, to complete the range of age groups for girls in Scouting. _Brownie salute._
 __brownnose__ _v_ (brownnosing) :pencil2:
-__brownout__ _n_ :two: A reduction or cutback in electric power, especially as a result of a shortage, a mechanical failure, or overuse by consumers.
+__brownout__ _n_ :three: (vs _blackout_) A reduction or cutback in electric power, especially as a result of a shortage, a mechanical failure, or overuse by consumers.
 __brownstone__ _n_ :two: __2__ A brick or stone townhouse, especially one faced with reddish-brown sandstone. _Elegant multi-million dollar brownstones._
 __browse__ _v_ :three: To look through or over (something) casually: _browsed the newspaper; browsing the gift shops for souvenirs._ _Oh, I’m just looking, I’m browsing._ _Visitors can browse museums and galleries._
 __bruin__